This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - You can eat all the leaves - even the purple inner leaves - but after a while they become too small to bother with.
 Then it's time to uncover the heart.
 Do this by picking off all the last leaves until you reach the hairy part.

-- Use a knife and fork, a spoon, or your fingers to gently remove the hairs.
+- Use a knife and fork, a spoon, or your fingers to gently remove and discard the hairs.

 - Underneath is the artichoke heart.
 Eat it with the same sauce as the leafs, or save it to use in salads.